This article was posted within the following categories:

 What success can be achieved in the NHS?

 Today's post will focus on a non-medical professional whose career story proves that determined desire and a proactive approach helps in becoming an important player in influencing the lives of millions.
-Our guest interviewee in question is Tanya Humphreys; a native Spanish woman whose current work at Manchester Cancer as the Macmillan User Involvement Programme Manager, enables people affected by cancer to influence cancer services by working in partnership with healthcare professionals.
+Our guest interviewee in question is Tanya Humphreys; a native Spanish woman who at the moment of the interview worked at Manchester Cancer as the Macmillan User Involvement Programme Manager enabled people affected by cancer to influence cancer services by working in partnership with healthcare professionals.
 In November 2015, Tanya won the Macmillan Integration Excellence Award for the work she did with Bolton Hospice, Bolton Clinical Commissioning Group, Macmillan Cancer Support and also people affected by cancer.

 How did Tanya become a member of the NHS team and also a member of the Manchester Cancer team?
 And what motivated her to influence the way User Involvement is performed in Cancer Services in Greater Manchester?
 Read on to find out.